darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 ### A bit of background

 The core challenge in fitting a scene's wide range of light into a display's limited range is managing color across the entire tonal scale.
-A simple per-channel curve often causes colorful objects to shift to pure, unnatural-looking primary or secondary colors as their intensity changes—an effect sometimes called the 'Notorious 6'.
+A simple per-channel curve often causes colorful objects to shift to pure, unnatural-looking primary or secondary colors as their intensity changes—an effect sometimes called the "Notorious 6".

 The primaries controls in AgX work to prevent this by building a custom color space for the tone curve.
 By adjusting the primaries *before* the curve is applied, AgX creates a more graceful "path to white," allowing colors to desaturate and shift hue in a way that looks more natural and believable.
 This process influences the color rendering across the entire tonal range to create a cohesive final image.